white-rice94/EE-Translation-repo/README.md

 ## Translation Steps
 1. **Fork this repository** and clone it locally.
 2. **Create a new branch** for your work, whether adding a new language or revising an existing one.
 Perform all changes in this branch.
-3. Use the game files in the repository to **test your translations** at any time.
+3. Use the game files in the releases to **test your translations** at any time.
 4. After completing your work, **submit a pull request**.
 In the pull request description, clearly outline the changes you made.

 ---